-The American Kidney Fund was founded in 1971 by a group of people whose friend was bankrupted by the cost of lifesaving dialysis treatments.
+The American Kidney Fund (AKF) fights kidney disease on all fronts as the nation’s leading kidney nonprofit.
+AKF was founded in 1971 by a group of people whose friend was bankrupted by the cost of lifesaving dialysis treatments.
 In our first year, we were able to raise funds to help that one patient, along with several dozen others.

 In our first year, we provided financial assistance to 79 patients who would not have otherwise been able to pay for dialysis.

 Over the years, with the support of a caring public, the American Kidney Fund grew into the nation’s leading provider of charitable assistance to kidney failure patients.
-In 2015, we helped more than 93,000 people—1 out of every 5 dialysis patients in the United States—pay for health insurance premiums and other treatment-related expenses.
-Since our founding, we have provided financial assistance to more than 1 million patients.
+In 2018, we helped more than 87,000 low-income U.S. dialysis and transplant patients pay for health insurance premiums and other treatment-related expenses.
+Since our founding, we have provided financial assistance to more than 1.5 million patients.

 Increasing awareness of a silent killer